 This is a guest post from STEM Kids Chicago contributor Brandie Langer.
 She was sent a kit for review.
-Look for Mand Labs electronics kit for kids at the 2018 New York Toy Show.
 When the Mand Labs Electronics Kit first arrived at our house, I’ll be honest.
-I was a bit intimidated.
+I was a bit intimidated even though it’s an electronics kit for kids.
 My knowledge of electronics was approximately nothing.
 Even though I decided to review it because I thought would be a good fit for my 12-year-old son, I thought, what if he asks me for help?
 I’ll be clueless.

 In fact, I was so worried about it, I initially had my husband come and look at the box and go through the parts with us.
 Right from the moment we first “opened” it, I was impressed.
 I say “opened” because the box flips open and then drawers come out.
 A storage containers opens to reveal containers of items.
 Another storage spot opens to reveal some books.
 It felt like an infomercial with its “but wait!
 There’s more …” quality to it.

 My husband, who works with electronics and can do things like replace an outlet, connect two cords together to create a longer cord, and all sorts of things I’ve always chalked up to wizardry, was quite impressed too.

 He pulled out the multimeter in the kit and said, “this might be nicer than the one I currently own!”
 My 15-year old daughter was in the room and she walked over.”This looks interesting!” she proclaimed.
 So the three of them sat down and waded in.
 They flipped open the book and started to learn.